 Following major details of the scheme are –

-- 25,000 units will be constructed for LIG families, including households with an approximate income between Rs 3 lakh and Rs 6 lakh.
+- The government will construct 25,000 units for Lower Income Group family including households whose annual income between Rs 3 lakh and Rs 6 lakh.

-The Yojana, previously known as the “housing for all” scheme and re-launched in June 2015, seeks to build two crore houses by 2022.
-It is also meant to benefit women, Scheduled Castes and Scheduled Tribes.Housing for all by 2022” has taking its steps more further as to the mission the scheme is being worked.
+The government renewed the scheme in June 2015 with the target to build two crore houses by 2022, the scheme is previously known as “housing for all”.
+It is also meant to benefit women, Scheduled Castes and Scheduled Tribes.Housing for all by 2022” has taken its steps further as to the mission the scheme is being worked.

-The seven locations where the houses will be buit are as — in Kalkaji, Jailorwala Bagh and Kathputli Colony — are being constructed in situ.
-The other inhouse projects will come up in Narela, Vasant Kunj, Sultan Garhi and Dwarka.
+The seven locations where the houses will be built areas — in Kalkaji, Jailorwala Bagh, and Kathputli Colony — are being constructed in situ.
+The other in-house projects will come up in Narela, Vasant Kunj, Sultan Garhi, and Dwarka.